ESMValGroup/ESMValTool_Tutorial/_episodes/11-dask-configuration.md

 ## Using an existing Dask Distributed cluster

-In some cases, it can be useful to start the Dask Distributed cluster before running the ``esmvaltool`` command.
-For example, if you would like to keep the Dashboard available for further investigation after the recipe completes running, or if you are working from a Jupyter notebook environment, see [dask-labextension](https://github.com/dask/dask-labextension) and [dask_jobqueue interactive use](https://jobqueue.dask.org/ en/latest/interactive.html) for more information.
+It can be useful to start the Dask Distributed cluster before running the ``esmvaltool`` command.
+For example, if you would like to keep the Dashboard available for further investigation after the recipe completes running, or if you are working from a Jupyter notebook environment, see [dask-labextension](https://github.com/dask/dask-labextension) and [dask_jobqueue interactive use][dask-jobqueue-interactive] for more information.

 To use a cluster that was started in some other way, the following configuration can be used in ``~/.esmvaltool/dask.yml``: